Skip to content

 Answer: Wyoming.

-Why it works in the car: A lot of travelers know Yellowstone.
-Fewer connect both parks to Wyoming.
+The hook: Plenty of travelers know Yellowstone.
+Far fewer connect both parks back to Wyoming.

 48. Which state is famous for the Overseas Highway to Key West?
 (Easy)